krish-foren6/cybersecurity-blogs/blogs/02-cyber-kill-chain.md

 # 🧠 How Hackers Plan Attacks Like Masterminds

-Short Description for the repo:
+Short Description for the blog:

 A simple and beginner-friendly blog explaining how hackers plan attacks step-by-step using the Cyber Kill Chain.
 Covers each stage with real tools, mindset tips, and practical examples for aspiring Red Teamers and cybersecurity learners.